-Bloating is a complaint that I constantly encounter among patients in the gastroenterology practice where I work as a dietitian, and most sufferers are on a constant quest to identify a specific food sensitivity that's underlying their problem, or a silver-bullet solution in the form of a magical de-bloating food.
-(All that said, if bloating is not uncomfortable, it could be normal and healthy, according to experts.)
+Bloating is a complaint many gastroenterologists and dietitians constantly encounter in private practice.
+Most people living with bloating are on a constant quest to identify a specific food sensitivity that's underlying their problem or a silver-bullet solution in the form of magical de-bloating food.
+All that said, if bloating is not uncomfortable, it could be normal and healthy.

 In truth, it's pretty rare to identify an individual food that's singularly responsible for one's bloating, and rarer still to find a single food remedy that erases it.
-(Rare, but not impossible.
-In the case of celiac disease, eliminating wheat and other gluten-containing foods is absolutely a miraculous de-bloating solution for most.)
+Rare, but not impossible.
+In the case of celiac disease, eliminating wheat and other gluten-containing foods is absolutely a de-bloating solution for most.

-Which foods are more or less likely to prevent or minimize bloating, of course, will depend on the particular reason you're bloated to begin with.
-Certain foods that are the absolute safest and gentlest for some of my patients are among the worst bloating triggers for others of my patients.
+Which foods are more or less likely to prevent or minimize bloating, of course, will depend on the particular reason you're bloated, to begin with.
+Certain foods that are the absolute safest and gentlest for people can be among the worst bloating triggers for others.
 When it comes to de-bloating diets, they are in no way one-size-fits-all.
-This is particularly true when it comes to carbs, since carbohydrates are the only macronutrient that may contain both fiber AND fermentable (read: potentially gas producing) material, both of which can contribute to bloating from a variety of causes.
-(Don't forget—vegetables and fruits also contain carbs!)
+This is particularly true when it comes to carbs, since carbohydrates are the only macronutrient that may contain both fiber AND fermentable (read: potentially gas-producing) material, both of which can contribute to bloating from a variety of causes.
+Don't forget—vegetables and fruits also contain carbs!

 Pictured Recipe: Spinach & Egg Sweet Potato Toast

 If your bloating got worse soon after adopting a lower carb, grain-free diet plan—whether Paleo, keto or Whole30—you're in very good company.
-Many of my patients are shocked to discover that adopting a super high fiber, lower carb diet can sometimes result in constipation... and that this constipation results in a type of bloating that builds and builds as the day progresses, making them gassy as all get-out by bedtime.
+Many people are shocked to discover that adopting a low-carb diet can sometimes result in constipation... and that this constipation results in a type of bloating that builds and builds as the day progresses, making them gassy as all get-out by bedtime.

-The unexpected worsening in bowel regularity some people experience on low-carb diets may result from eliminating all forms of dietary soluble fiber—the moisture-retaining, regularity-promoting fiber found mostly in higher-carb foods like non-berry fruits, oatmeal, beans, sweet potatoes and winter squash.
-Fixing the dietary fiber balance usually fixes the constipation, which fixes the bloat.
-Including a sizeable portion of soluble-fiber rich sweet potato at breakfast may be worth trying out.
+The unexpected worsening in bowel regularity some people experience on low-carb diets may result from eliminating all forms of dietary soluble fiber—the moisture-retaining, regularity-promoting type—found mostly in higher-carb foods like non-berry fruits, oatmeal, beans, sweet potatoes and winter squash.
+Fixing the dietary fiber balance usually fixes constipation, which alleviates the bloat.
+Including a sizeable portion of soluble fiber-rich sweet potato at breakfast may be worth trying out.

-If this feels familiar, you may not have to break up with gluten or bread entirely to avoid bloating: try sourdough instead, whether whole-wheat or white.
+If this feels familiar, you may not have to break up with wheat and wheat products entirely to avoid bloating: try sourdough instead, whether whole-wheat or white.
 Sourdough bread's fermentation process breaks down those hard-to-digest fructans and may give you at least one great, gluten-containing bread option that you can enjoy without worrying about setting off bloating.
 Plus, sourdough bread actually helps your digestion, in addition to other health benefits.

 Pictured Recipe: Apple-Cinnamon Quinoa Bowl